fraterrisus/walkthroughs/deathlord/walkthrough-2.md

 Also, there's not a lot going on in Morningfrost, which is why I'm wasting so many characters whining at you about how hard it is to write this document that you're reading.
 On with the show.

 You can pick up some food here, but the weapons shop is useless.
 Shield vendors are relatively rare so I guess that's nice?
 In fact, there are only two useful hint trails.
-You can bribe a Mahotsukai to tell you about the dungeon, some caves to the W of here.
+You can bribe a Mahotsukai to tell you about the **dungeon**, some caves to the W of here.

-In the NW of town you might find some Brigands, who have heard that Koshi the Huntsman has a pet bear.
+In the NW of town you might find some Brigands, who have heard that **Koshi** the Huntsman has a pet **bear**.
 They live in the S (his house has a sign); the bear is pretty big, though.
-Koshi tells you (for a bribe) to search 31N 2W of the South Star, which is in Snowraven, which is on the SW edge of the main island, so if you didn't find the secret already, you should head back to Snowraven and do that.
+Koshi tells you (for a bribe) to search 31N 2W of the **South Star**, which is in **Snowraven**, which is on the SW edge of the main island, so if you didn't find the secret already, you should head back to Snowraven and do that.

 Mind the Yabanjin in the NE; they're not friendly.